T

 park

-Famous for the 'Painted Ladies,' a row of colorful Victorian houses set against the city skyline.
-It's a perfect spot for photos and a relaxing start to the day.
+Famous for its Victorian houses, known as the 'Painted Ladies,' set against a backdrop of the modern city skyline.
+It's a popular spot for photos and picnics.

-• Bring a blanket to sit on the grass.
+• Bring a blanket to relax on the grass.

 2. Midday